gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

   - Components: Components to build systems
 - Prebuilt
   - Demo: Just examples to build off of
-  - riscvmatched: Models SiFive Unmatched
+  - riscvmatched: Model of SiFive Unmatched

 ---